Podocarpus drouynianus

-Podocarpus drouynianus is a species of podocarp native to the relatively high rainfall southwestern corner of Western Australia, where it is known by the name emu berry, wild plum or native plum although it is not a true plum.
+Podocarpus drouynianus, the emu berry, wild plum or native plum, is a species of conifer in the family Podocarpaceae.
+It is native to the relatively high rainfall southwestern corner of Western Australia.
 The Noongar name for the plant is koolah.

 Description

 The plant is usually a shrub, not often forming a single trunk, instead growing multiple branches from around the base.
 It looks like a conifer, typically grows to a height of 0.75 to 3 m and forms clumps a few metres wide.
 It is dioecious and very slow-growing.
 The bark is thin and fibrous, green in colour turning red-brown on the outside.
 The leaves are needle-like, 4 to 8 cm long, sharply pointed, green above and with glaucous stomatal bands beneath.
 The cones are berry-like, with a fleshy, edible purple aril 2 to 2.5 cm long and one (rarely two) apical seeds 1 cm1 cm long.